Contributing Writer

 While Fjallraven is known more for its bags and backpacks than its jackets, that’s quickly changing.
 We opted to test this behemoth as it is a winner on many other “Best Women’s Winter Jackets” lists.
 So naturally, we needed to know how it stacked up for us.
 This beast is made with recycled polyamide (materials made from recycled waste) and feels like wearing a weighted blanket.
 It shielded us from fierce winds and bitter cold.
 Its generous, oversized fit allows easy layering, making it ideal for those who prioritize warmth over a streamlined silhouette.
 Also a plus, the removable vegan fur hood caters to ethical and allergy concerns.

 However, the Nuuk is simply a hefty companion.
 It’s big, boxy, and weighs more than other jackets in our test.
-The material readily shows dirt and dog hair, requiring frequent cleaning.
 While perfect for tall or broad builds, its design might feel unflattering to shorter-waisted figures.
+Those with a slighter build may feel swallowed or swimming in this thing.
 Additionally, at $500, the Nuuk is a premium investment.
 Weigh your priorities: unparalleled warmth, durable construction, and a relaxed fit come at the cost of portability, style, and a potentially awkward silhouette.
 Try it on before committing; you’ll thank us later.
+Another option for a parka that’s as burly and weatherproof but fits slightly slimmer is the Women’s Stormcraft Down Parka from Outdoor Research.
+This 700+ premium down option is lighter than the synthetic Nuuk but provides similar warmth in a very similar style and parka cut.

 Another Runner-Up For Best Budget